 Fees are important to consider when picking a brokerage firm to open an account with.
 You’ll want to make sure that the fees are fair and within your budget, as an overbearing fee structure will have a large negative effect on your portfolio.

-A commission-lowering wave has struck brokerage firms over the last couple years, and Fidelity and Vanguard have both followed suit.
+A commission-lowering wave has struck brokerage firms over the last couple of years, and Fidelity and Vanguard have both followed suit.
 To trade stocks, ETFs, options and most mutual funds, clients of both firms will avoid commissions altogether.
-Options at Vanguard come with a minimal $1 contract fee, while Fidelity charges an even lower $0.65 contract fee.
+Options at Vanguard come with a $1 contract fee, while Fidelity charges an even lower $0.65 contract fee.
 There are also some transaction fee mutual funds that can incur costs, with Fidelity and Vanguard charging $49.95 and $20 for them, respectively.

 In regards to account fees, Vanguard charges a $20 annual fee for brokerage and IRA accounts.
 On the other hand, Fidelity doesn’t charge anything.
 Vanguard has a few ways to waive this fee, including holding at least $10,000 in Vanguard ETFs and mutual funds, holding at least $50,000 in qualifying Vanguard assets, electing e-Statements or having an organization or trust account with a registered EIN.

-Vanguard vs. Fidelity: Services and Features
+Vanguard vs. Fidelity: Features

 However, when it comes to index funds, Vanguard offers the lowest expense ratio of any fund company on the market.
 Since Vanguard is essentially owned by its funds, which are then owned by the investors who hold the funds, expenses are minimized.
 However, many firms are trying to compete with Vanguard’s low-cost funds.
 Therefore, you may be able to find other firms that have lower expense ratios.
 In fact, depending on the funds you want to invest in, Fidelity may have funds with lower expense ratios.